All of us can promote healthy plants in our own impactful ways!

 - Actively engage in initiatives to protect and manage natural resources

-- Spread the word (#GrowIt #PlantHealthisYourHealth) on social media and elsewhere through 2020 and beyond!
+- Spread the word (#PlantHealthisYourHealth) on social media and elsewhere throughout 2020 and beyond!

-Government Officials can have a major impact on plant health by supporting and promoting legislation that enhances food security.
+Active citizens can have a major impact on how elected officials approach plant health by supporting and promoting legislation that enhances food security.

 - Promote public awareness campaigns on the importance of plant health